Theory of Knowledge

-The course material conveys the theoretical foundation of essential concepts or questions, while providing an environment in which these concepts can be discussed and debated.
+The course material conveys the main underpinning concepts of TOK and provides an environment where various aspects of these can be discussed and debated.
 The global online classroom naturally presents opportunities for collaboration through the development of wikis and class projects, and the participation in live lessons and discussion forums.
 Students are encouraged to reflect on their learning and make regular journal entries throughout the course.

-Summative assessments in the form of essay or presentation occur at the end of each unit (each six weeks).
-Specific time is allotted in the final weeks to complete a final essay and exhibition.
+Summative assessments in the form of an essay, exhibition or presentation occur at the end of each unit (each six weeks).
+Specific time is allotted in the final weeks to complete the final essay and exhibition.
 Formative assessments include writing in wikis, journals and discussion forums throughout the course.

 Benefits to students